exonum/exonum-doc/src/architecture/transactions.md

     implemented in the [light client library](https://github.com/exonum/exonum-client#send-multiple-transactions).

 All transactions are authenticated with the help of public-key digital signatures.
-A transaction contains the signature verification key (aka public key) among its parameters.
+The message containing the transaction includes the signature verification key (aka public key) among its parameters.
 Thus, authorization (verifying whether the transaction author actually has the right to perform the transaction) can be accomplished with the help of building a [public key infrastructure][wiki:pki] and/or various constraints based on this key.

 !!! tip
-    It is recommended for transaction signing to be decentralized in order to minimize security risks.
-Roughly speaking, there should not be a single server signing all transactions in the system; this could create a security chokepoint.
+    It is recommended for message signing to be decentralized in order to minimize security risks.
+Roughly speaking, there should not be a single server signing all messages in the system; this could create a security chokepoint.
 One of the options to decentralize signing is to use the [light client library](https://github.com/exonum/exonum-client).